Justin0122/vibify/README.md

 npm install
 ```

+## Configuration

+To use the Spotify API, you need to set the environment variables in .env.example and rename it to .env.

 ## Usage

 To use the Spotify API, you need to create a Spotify Developer account and create an application.
 After creating an application, you will receive a client ID and a client secret.
 You will also need to set the redirect URI in the application settings.
 More information can be found [here](https://developer.spotify.com/documentation/general/guides/app-settings/).